Fushaum Bal Strategy

 When you enter the instance, check out the area.
 You are on the bridge between the two camps.
 If you scout around, you will see you can go off the bridge to one side and there is a large rock suitable for kiting mobs around.

 When you are ready, return to the NPCs and advance the quest.
 After some drama, you will be attacked first by a couple mobs from each side.
 If you stand off the bridge, you can pause and recover between waves, triggering the next when you move onto the bridge.
 The final wave has the three bosses at once.
 Have a plan (and a friend if you like) to deal with them.
 As a hunter, I trapped one and feared another while I took out the third, then kited around the rock when the other two came to their senses.
-At the moment, there is no Reflecting Pool for Mordor, and the NPCs that offer the instance quest change after the instance, so only someone who has not yet finished the instance can help.
+As of Update 21.3, there is now a Reflecting Pool for Mordor near the Ruins of Dingarth, so a player who has completed the instance can help someone who is doing it.

 [Going in unprepared the first time, I just got defeated.
 Unfortunately, the instance didn’t reset, so when I went in again, the 3 bosses were attacking me before I could do anything.
 I had to cancel and restart the quest, which wasn’t a problem because I had gotten Neutral with both factions at the same time.
 It would have been a real pain if I had done Strategy 1 and had to also get the other faction from the bottom of Enemy back to Neutral to get back to the instance.]